microsoft/Kusto-Query-Language/doc/geo-s2cell-to-polygon-function.md

 ---
 title: geo_s2cell_to_polygon() - Azure Data Explorer
-description: This article describes geo_s2cell_to_polygon() in Azure Data Explorer. ms.reviewer: mbrichko ms.topic: reference ms.date: 06/03/2021
+description: Learn how to use the geo_s2cell_to_polygon() function to calculate the polygon that represents the S2 Cell rectangular area. ms.reviewer: mbrichko ms.topic: reference ms.date: 12/14/2022
 ---
 # geo_s2cell_to_polygon()